mansenfranzen/autodoc_pydantic/docs/source/index.rst

 **Seamlessly integrate pydantic models in your Sphinx documentation.**

-You love `pydantic <https://pydantic-docs.helpmanual.io/>`_ ❤ and you want to document your models and configuration settings with `sphinx <https://www.sphinx-doc.org/en/master>`_?
+You love `pydantic <https://pydantic-docs.helpmanual.io/>`_ 💖 and you want to document your models and configuration settings with `sphinx`_?
 Perfect, let's go.
 But wait, sphinx' `autodoc <https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html>`_ does not integrate too well with pydantic models 😕.
-Don't worry - just :code:`pip install autodoc_pydantic` ☺.
+Don't worry - just :code:`pip install autodoc_pydantic` 😉.

 Features
 --------